 Some of these gifts are over $100, which is more than many people spend on any one gift.
 If you have siblings or a few people who go in on gifts together, these make great group gifts!
 My sisters and I often purchase gifts together for my parents so we can give them something that is more expensive.

 *Note: for consistency, I’m going to use the term “parents” “mom” and “dad”, but these ideas can be used as gifts for any special older adult in your life.
+Amazon affiliate links are included.
+We may make a small percentage on select products offered in our links.

-Photo gifts: There are unlimited options for these, but your parents would probably be happy to have updated photos with you and/or your kids.
-Every photo website offers photo calendars, canvases, glass/wood/metal prints, etc., but watch shipping charges on these and use places where you can pick up in store.
-Or you can buy nice frames (with their decor in mind) and add updated photos for display.
 Photo books take a little time to organize, but they are amazing to receive.
 You can also buy subscriptions to create monthly or quarterly printed photo books through various apps from photos on your phone to be sent straight to them.
 I’ve been creating monthly photo books via the app Recently for years now and am happy with their quality.
 They are intended to be more of “magazine” type books, but with thick matte pages.

 Are your parents curious about the origins of their families?
 While they may have some idea, genealogy tests can fill in some of the gaps.
 There are options that are genealogy only, and ones that also provide DNA health data.
 Some of the tests can be used to attempt to connect with distant relatives via online DNA directories, but its optional whether they share their information or opt-in.

 - AncestryDNA: Genetic Testing Ethnicity